MESAHub/mesa/star/test_suite/high_mass/README.rst

 This test case has 1 part.
 Click to see a larger version of a plot.

-* Part 1 (``inlist_high_mass``) loads a 300 Msun, Z=1e-4 metallicity, zero-age main squence model and evolves it until the central hydrogen mass fraction drops belw 0.05:
+* Part 1 (``inlist_high_mass``) loads a 300 Msun, Z=1e-4 metallicity, zero-age main sequence model and evolves it until the central hydrogen mass fraction drops belw 0.05:

 .. image:: ../../../star/test_suite/high_mass/docs/abund_000488.svg
    :scale: 100%